Trevor Reed, former Marine in Russian prison, goes on hunger strike over rights violations

 After the party, he was running intoxicated near a busy road, and police were called.
 His family believes he should have been taken to a hospital for help.
 The police case states that after he was placed in a squad car, he attacked police, causing the vehicle to swerve.

-He was charged with using violence to endanger the life or health of a government official performing his duties, an offense carrying a maximum 10 year penalty.
-He pleaded not guilty and continues to protest his innocence.
+He was charged with using violence to endanger the life or health of a government official performing his duties, an offense carrying a maximum 10-year penalty.
+He pleaded not guilty and continues to profess his innocence.

-A website set up by his father, Joey Reed, cites flaws in evidence.
-For example, traffic video footage did not show the vehicle swerving, nor did witnesses in the car following the police car to the station see it swerve, it says.
+A website set up by his father, Joey Reed, cites flaws in the evidence.
+For example, traffic video footage did not show the vehicle swerving, nor did witnesses in a car following the police car to the station see it swerve, it says.

 Several other Americans have been convicted in Russian courts, including Whelan, who was sentenced to 16 years in prison on espionage charges in June 2020.
 Whelan insisted throughout the trial that he was framed.
 His appeal is ongoing.

-In August a Russian court convicted Calvey, a prominent U.S. investor based in Russia, to a five-year, six-month suspended term after an embezzlement conviction.
+In August, a Russian court sentenced Calvey, a prominent U.S. investor based in Russia, to a five-year, six-month suspended term after an embezzlement conviction.

 Calvey, co-founder of Russia-focused private-equity group Baring Vostok, and other executives at Baring Vostok were arrested in February 2019 on accusations of defrauding Vostochny Bank.